Fizzadar/pointlessramblings.com/pages/Info.md

 ### Index Masts

-Every month (normally by the 1st!)
-I create a new mast for the homepage - below is an archive of them all.
+From time to time (used to be monthly!)
+I update the mast image on the homepage - below is an archive of them all:

 $! masts !$